Laura Bradley

 Postgraduate teaching

-At MSc level, Laura supervises dissertations for students on the MSc in Comparative Literature and MSc in Translation Studies, and she has supervised several MSc by Research students working on their own tailor-made programmes of research.
+At MSc level, I supervise dissertations for students on the MSc in Comparative Literature and MSc in Translation Studies, and I have supervised several MSc by Research students working on their own tailor-made programmes of research.
+I've also taught on a range of MSc courses, such as Autonomy of Performance; Theatre, Performance, Performativity; and Brecht and Beyond.

 Open to PhD supervision enquiries?